How to write website content that actually helps people

 The strongest website content is not just written; it is architected.
 We tend to think about this instinctively in visual design, where layout guides attention and creates hierarchy, but the same principle applies to writing as well.
 Organizing ideas well is just as important, even if it’s less visible.

-Foundational content scaffolding helps people think.
+Content scaffolding helps people think.
 It shapes how ideas unfold, how easily information can be found, and whether the page content (and the people it represents) feels approachable or intimidating.
 Headings play a leading role in this experience.

 Beyond visual styling, headings serve as virtual street signs on each page, showing what’s here, how it’s organized, and where to find related content; this allows readers to scan efficiently and focus on what matters.
 Heading levels should mirror how people naturally organize information, moving from broad to increasingly specific concepts as the hierarchy deepens (H1 → H2 → H3, etc. vs. H2 → H1 → H4).